FOR IMMEDIATE RELEASE

 In Appalachia, families that have lived in hollows for generations are seeing their mountains destroyed by mountaintop removal mining.
 The process involves blowing the tops off of mountains to get at thin seams of coal, and then pushing the waste into the valleys below-- poisoning drinking water, laying waste to wildlife habitats, increasing the risk of flooding and wiping out entire communities.
 More than 500 mountains have been destroyed so far.

 In Canada, oil sands extraction threatens the Boreal forest, one of the last remaining wild forests in the world.
-The alarming rate and destructiveness of this shameful extraction is accelerating global warming, threatening water supplies and exposing local communities to toxic water and fumes.
+The alarming rate and destructiveness of this shameful extraction is accelerating global warming, threatening water supplies and exposing local communities with toxic water and fumes.

-“The photos of oil sands mining operations are frightening,” said Kate Colarulli, Sierra Club’s Dirty Fuels Campaign Coordinator.
+“The photos of oil sands mining operations are jaw-dropping,” said Kate Colarulli, Sierra Club’s Dirty Fuels Campaign Coordinator.
 “It's like you're actually looking at stills from the movie Avatar.
 The giant trucks they use to destroy forests and mine earth are dead ringers.
 The lifeless, scarred earth that's left behind looks exactly the same."

 “One of the most important similarities between Avatar and the oil sands is the impacts on people.
 Indigenous communities near oil sands operations have reported high rates of cancer linked to pollution from the project.
 They are watching the oil industry destroy the landscape their families have lived in for hundreds of years.”